Alcampopiano/hypothesize/README.md

 If you use Hypothesize in Academic work, please use the following citation:

-Campopiano et al., (2020).
+Campopiano, A., & Wilcox, R. R. (2020).
 Hypothesize: Robust Statistics for Python.
 Journal of Open Source Software, 5(50), 2241, https://doi.org/10.21105/joss.02241

 BibTex: